OpenTechSchool/html-css-beginners/extras/delete-restore.md

 ## Lessons learned

 From this task you should have learned at least two things.
 First, as long as you take care of the `.git/` folder and commit your changes on a regular basis everything will be fine.
 Second, `git checkout` is quite useful to restore all content to the working directory which is kept in the repository.

+If you want to go a step further go to another exercise: [Delete and restore your local repository](delete-restore-local-repository.html).